kirame09/sparkpost-api-documentation/services/transmissions.md

 ### Attachment Attributes

-**Sending attachments with malicious contents is strictly prohibited by SparkPost.
+**Sending attachments with malicious content is strictly prohibited by SparkPost.
 This includes (and is not limited to) files with bat and exe extensions.**

 Attachments for a transmission are specified in the content.attachments JSON array where each JSON object in the array is described by the following fields: